Global Overview of Countries Phasing Out Dental Amalgam

 !Click on the Countries to see the relevant Regulation or Reporting!

-SwedenNorwayMoldovaMongolia, 4 Arab states of the Persian Gulf (KuwaitBahrainQatarUnited Arab Emirates), the Philippines, Indonesia, Gabon and Uganda ban dental amalgam without exceptions by law.
+SwedenNorwayMoldovaMongolia, 4 Arab states of the Persian Gulf (KuwaitBahrainQatarUnited Arab Emirates), the Philippines, Indonesia, Gabon, Tanzania and Uganda ban dental amalgam without exceptions by law.

 A general ban on the use will enter into force in Panama by January 2025 and in Slovakia by 2030.